Around 54% of workers say they could save around 5 hours a week by automating some of their work.

 You’ll notice the checklist option is quite handy for creating sub-tasks in your cards and that you can write updates in the comments as tasks progress.
 However, there’s no other way to communicate with team members besides tagging them in task cards.

 3. Wrike - for experienced PM software users

 To navigate to your workflows in Wrike, you have to head to the right project, sort through the folders, and search for the right task.

-Wrike’s quite good for automating workflows, which is a plus.
-But, it’s quite coplex so may not be beginner-friendly.
+Wrike’s good for automating workflows, but it can get pretty complex, so may not be beginner-friendly.